Zayn Malik Acoustic Music? ‘IDWLF’ Could Be His Nirvana ‘Unplugged’ Moment

 Although rock music is the most popular genre, according to Music Business World, pop music usually has more listens on streaming music charts than the acoustic music genre.
 Despite this, it does not mean that folk or acoustic albums have not been extremely successful.

-This is especially true when a pop musician like Zayn Malik or Nirvana paint outside of the lines with an acoustic version of their songs, and time will tell if Zayn’s Fifty Shades of Grey sequel song “I Don’t Wanna Live Forever” will reach the claim to fame Nirvana’s Unplugged album had.
+This is especially true when a pop musicians like Zayn Malik or Nirvana paint outside of the lines with an acoustic version of their songs, and time will tell if Zayn’s Fifty Shades of Grey sequel song “I Don’t Wanna Live Forever” will reach the claim to fame Nirvana’s Unplugged album had.

 Regardless, it should also be kept in mind that, although Nirvana’s Unplugged did extremely well in the charts, there is evidence this data can be a little skewed.